graph.Graph¶

 -

-Returns: a pair: thi first entry is the number of components, the second is a list constaining sizes of components
+- Computes the number of connected components and the size of each componenent - Returns: - a pair: thi first entry is the number of components, the second is a list constaining sizes of components

 -

-Returns: a list of lists, each containing vertices from the same conn component.
+- Computes connected components. - Returns: - a list of lists, each containing vertices from the same conn component.

 -